ethereum/EIPs/EIPS/eip-1.md

 **Final** - This EIP represents the final standard.
 A Final EIP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.

 **Stagnant** - Any EIP in `Draft` or `Review` or `Last Call` if inactive for a period of 6 months or greater is moved to `Stagnant`.
 An EIP may be resurrected from this state by Authors or EIP Editors through moving it back to `Draft` or it's earlier status.
-If not resurrected, a proposal may stay forever in the this status.
+If not resurrected, a proposal may stay forever in this status.

 >*EIP Authors are notified of any algorithmic change to the status of their EIP*